Mon–Fri 9am–6pm

 Permitted development and conversions

 Office-to-residential and commercial-to-residential conversions under permitted development rights are increasingly popular schemes.
-Specialist lenders on our panel have specific products for these conversion types, including for developers with adverse credit.
+Specialist lenders on our panel have specific products for these conversion types — including for developers with adverse credit.
+These often sit between refurbishment finance and full development finance in terms of structure.

 Development finance FAQs